-The Fulginiti Pavilion for Bioethics and Humanities is situated at the north end of the Boettcher Commons, and the centerpiece of the facility is the Gossard plaque a unique in-the-round auditorium seating 140.
+The Fulginiti Pavilion for Bioethics and Humanities is situated at the north end of the Boettcher Commons, and the centerpiece of the facility is the Gossard Forum a unique in-the-round auditorium seating 140.
 The Forum is a specialized space to elevate and encourage deliberation of the most pressing moral healthcare issues we face, both within our campus community, as well with our regional and national communities.

 The Gossard Forum provides an intimate setting which is not oriented to a single individual.
 Instead this space is designed to be equally oriented for all participants, and encourage active discussion.
 We bring people of different perspectives together to engage in discourse, to seek common ground, and to move forward in addressing the ethical issues facing healthcare today.